Commercial Filming & Media

 Commercial Filming Permits

-Commercial filming activities envisage the usage of film crews, props, sets, models, and/or the utilisation of Rottnest Island Authority staff and resources, beyond that made available to normal visitors to the Island.
+Commercial filming activities envisage the usage of film crews, props, sets, models, and/or the utilisation of Rottnest Island Authority (RIA) staff and resources, beyond that made available to normal visitors to the Island.
 Commercial filming projects are defined as still, digital or video images taken for promotion of a product or service regardless of medium or format (e.g. digital, magnetic tape, celluloid, still, motion).

 Commercial filming includes, but is not limited to: